 I Am Your Father – Part 7: Well, F**k!

-It’s now 15 days since I was told to start self-isolating, mainly for m’wife’s sake, and nearly three weeks since her maternity leave started (which, in a strange way, was possibly quite good timing!).
+It’s now 15 days since I was told to start self-isolating, for m’wife’s sake, and nearly three weeks since her maternity leave started (which was arguably quite good timing, though I’m not sure m’wife would agree!).

 Bump Update